 Training and development in practice

 The level and quality of training and development to address the skill gaps in social care remain limited and patchy.
-Drawing on Skills for Care’s 2021-22 Workforce Data Set of around 19,800 care providers, of direct care workers:
+Drawing on Skills for Care’s 2021-22 Workforce Data Set of around 19,800 care providers of direct care workers:

-Over half (53%) have not started the on-the-job Care Certificate; only a third have completed it (32%); with the rest (15%) having partially completed it.
+Over half (52%) have not started the on-the-job Care Certificate; only a third have completed it (35%); with the rest (14%) having partially completed it.